kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/admin-quick-start.md

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716131852.png#align=left&display=inline&height=1322&originHeight=1322&originWidth=2810&search=&status=done&width=2810)

 3.2.
-Name it as `demo-project`, then set the CPU limit as 1 Core and memory limit as 1000 Mi in the Advanced Settings, then click **Create**.
+Name it as `demo-project`, then set the CPU limit to 1 Core and memory limit to 1000 Mi in the Advanced Settings, then click **Create**.

 3.3.
-Choosing **Project Settings → Project Members** and click **Invite Member**.
+Choose **Project Settings → Project Members** and click **Invite Member**.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20200105160247.png)

 3.4.
-Invite `project-regular` to this project and grant this user **operator** accordingly.
+Invite `project-regular` to this project and grant this user the role **operator**.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716132840.png#align=left&display=inline&height=1038&originHeight=1038&originWidth=1646&search=&status=done&width=1646)

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716132920.png#align=left&display=inline&height=518&originHeight=518&originWidth=2288&search=&status=done&width=2288)

-#### Step 4: Set the Gateway
+#### Step 4: Set Gateway

-Before creating a route, you need to enable a gateway for this project, the gateway is a [Nginx ingress controller](https://github.com/kubernetes/ingress-nginx) of each K8s namespace.
+Before creating a route, you need to enable a gateway for this project.
+The gateway is a [Nginx ingress controller](https://github.com/kubernetes/ingress-nginx) running in the project.

 4.1.
-We still use `project-admin`, Choose **Project Settings → Advanced Settings** and click **Set Gateway**.
+We continue to use `project-admin`, Choose **Project Settings → Advanced Settings** and click **Set Gateway**.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20200105161214.png)

 4.2.
-Keep the access method as `NodePort` and click `Save`.
+Choose the access method `NodePort` and click `Save`.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716134742.png#align=left&display=inline&height=946&originHeight=946&originWidth=2030&search=&status=done&width=2030)

 4.3.
 Now we are able to see the Gateway Address (192.168.0.53 ), the NodePort of http and https respectively.

-> Note: If you want expose services using LoadBalancer type, it requires the [LoadBalancer plugin of cloud provider](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/), if your K8s cluster are running on bare metal environment, we recommend you to adopt [Porter](https://github.com/kubesphere/porter) as your LoadBalancer plugin.
+> Note: If you want to expose services using LoadBalancer type, it requires the [LoadBalancer plugin of cloud provider](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/).
+If your K8s cluster are running on bare metal environment, we recommend you to use [Porter](https://github.com/kubesphere/porter) as your LoadBalancer plugin.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20200105161335.png)

 #### Step 5: Create DevOps Project (Optional)

-> Prerequisite: You have to install [KubeSphere DevOps system](../../installation/install-devops), which is a pluggable component provides CI/CD pipeline, Binary-to-image and Source-to-image features.
+> Prerequisite: You need to install [KubeSphere DevOps system](../../installation/install-devops), which is a pluggable component providing CI/CD pipeline, Binary-to-image and Source-to-image features.

 5.1.
-In this step, we still use `project-admin` to demonstrate.
+We still use the account `project-admin` to demonstrate this step.
 Click **Workbench** and click `Create` button, then select **Create a DevOps project**.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20200105162512.png)

 5.2.
-Fill in the basic information, e.g. `demo-devops`, then click **Create** button, it will jump to `demo-devops` page.
+Fill in the basic information, e.g. `demo-devops`, then click **Create** button.
+It will switch to `demo-devops` page.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20200105162623.png)

 5.3.
-Similarly, navigate to **Project Management → Project Members**, then click **Invite Member** and grant `project-regular` as the role of `maintainer`, which is used to create pipeline, credentials, etc.
+Similarly, navigate to **Project Management → Project Members**, then click **Invite Member** and grant `project-regular` the role of `maintainer`, which is allowed to create pipeline, credentials, etc.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20200105162710.png)

 Congratulations!
 You've been familiar with KubeSphere multi-tenant management mechanism.
-In the next few tutorials, we will use account `project-regular` to demonstrate how to create applications and resources under project and DevOps project.
+In the next few tutorials, we will use the account `project-regular` to demonstrate how to create applications and resources under project and DevOps project.